jai-cs/C-Programming/README.md

 # C Programming

-<p>This repository contails all the code that was taught during C programming sessions of Developer Students Club, KJSIEIT by Jai Shah.</p>
+<p>This repository contails all the code that was taught during C programming sessions in hands on online workshop by Jai Shah.</p>
 <p>The repo is divided based on the days the sessions were taken.</p>